smartdevicelink/sdl_evolution/proposals/NNNN-sharing-wifi-ssid-and-password.md

 If `MultipleTransportsEnabled` is set as `true` and `SecondaryTransportForBluetooth` is `WiFi` in `smartDeviceLink.ini` configuration file.
 HMI should create a WiFi Access Point and the WiFi credentials should be communicated to the mobile proxy.

-Android and iOS provides API's to connect to a WiFi network in case WiFi SSID and password is known.
-These API's could be used in Mobile Proxy to connect to the WiFi access point created by HMI.
+Android and iOS provide APIs to connect to a WiFi network in case WiFi SSID and password is known.
+These APIs could be used in Mobile Proxy to connect to the WiFi access point created by HMI.
 The flow for the proposed solution would be:

 `HMI creates WiFi Access Point --> HMI provides WiFi Access point credentials to SDL Core --> SDL Core shares WiFi credentials using Primary Transport --> Mobile Proxy receives WiFi access point credentials and check if it is already connected --> If it's not connected, Mobile Proxy automatically connects to the WiFi access point.`